 Julia Fox Garrison is the author of Don’t Leave Me This Way (or when I get back on my feet you’ll be sorry)—a personal memoir of her struggle to regain control over her life and her body following a devastating hemorrhagic stroke.
 Since the national publication, Garrison has appeared on Good Morning America, Fox25 News, NECN, BBC, Martha Stewart Living Radio with Dr. Brent Ridge, Oprah & Friends radio with Dr. Mehmet Oz, and featured in People magazine.
 Don’t Leave Me This Way was selected by Barnes & Noble for their Discover Great New Writers Program in the fall of ’06.
 Her book was also selected for The Reader’s Digest Condensed Volume for Today’s Best Non-fiction.
 The Association for Applied and Therapeutic Humor (AATH) also awarded her book for Furthering the Mission - Non-member: for the best nonfiction book to advance the understanding and application of humor and laughter for their positive benefits.

 By her own admission, Garrison never aspired to be a writer.
 Rather than write a book, she would have much preferred to have one dedicated to her.
 But in the aftermath of her stroke, dealing with the medical community and insurance companies while undergoing rehabilitation, she realized she had a story to tell.
-Her experience was a blueprint for how not to let the system dictate the direction, pace, and objectives of one’s recovery.
+Garrison's experience was a blueprint for how not to let the system dictate the direction, pace, and objectives of one's recovery.
+The message in her book is universal and transcends far beyond a survivor's handbook.
+Her firsthand experience as a long-term patient embroiled in the health-care system is the backdrop for her compelling message of strength and hope.
+Wielding her trademark humor and optimism, she transcends the sobering subject of long-term recovery to show how anyone facing a life challenge can overcome adversity through laughter, boundless enthusiasm, and unflinching determination.

 Garrison is a graduate of Katherine Gibbs School and Champlain College, Burlington, VT, where she majored in retail marketing.
 She began her career in the computer industry as a composition editor, then migrated to technical writing, before settling on a career path in software customer support.

-Julia was born October 17, 1959 in Natick, MA, and raised in Andover, MA in a loving if chaotic household with eight brothers, an upbringing that no doubt made her battle ready for the literal fight for her life.
-She currently resides with her husband Jim, young son Rory, and dog Shaggy in a suburb outside Boston, where she is researching her next writing project as she continues to overcome the effects of stroke.
+Garrison was raised in Andover, MA, in a loving if chaotic household with eight brothers, an upbringing that no doubt made her battle ready for the literal fight for her life.
+She currently resides with her husband Jim, son Rory, and dog Shaggy in a suburb outside Boston, where she is working on writing projects as she continues to overcome the effects of stroke

 Feedback from Julia’s lecture for a Harvard Publishing Course: